Browse Category

 One of the most popular places to get Mee Sapi is at Green Hill, Kuching

-If kolo mee is the loud attention-seeking sibling, then mee sapi or beef noodles is the calmer of the two.
+If kolo mee is the loud, attention-seeking sibling, then mee sapi, or beef noodles, is the calmer one of the two.

-This simple yet hearty noodle dish is often overlooked when non-Kuchingites ask which dishes to try when they are in town.
+This simple yet hearty noodle dish is often overlooked when non-Kuchingites ask which local specialties they should try while in town.

-While it looks similar to kolo mee, it is with topped slices of beef, bean sprouts and chopped scallions.
-It is the perfect noodle dish to have for breakfast.
+Although it looks similar to kolo mee, mee sapi comes topped with tender slices of beef, bean sprouts and chopped scallions.
+It’s the perfect noodle dish for breakfast as it can be comforting, warm and satisfying.

-Mee sapi can be found anywhere in Kuching, but my favourite place to get a bowl of freshly prepared Mee Sapi is at Green Hill (non-halal) in downtown Kuching.
+Mee sapi is widely available across Kuching, but my favourite spot for a freshly prepared bowl is Green Hill (non-halal) in downtown Kuching.

 5. Cha Kueh